cmgreivel/terraform-provider-dummy/README.md

 # Step 4

-We can now configure the provider to use a specific directory.
+We can configure the provider to use a specific directory.

 We have also rearranged the source directory structure for better maintainability.